Assuring academic quality

 National Student Survey

 The results of the National Student Survey (NSS) confirm the University's exceptional record for quality in learning and teaching.
-These can be found on the Unistats website.
+These can be found on the Discover Uni (formerly Unistats) website.

 The NSS involves all final year undergraduate students and has taken place each year since 2005.
 NSS and other statistical data is presented on the Unistats website in such a way to allow users to make comparisons between institutions and subjects.